 Once your professional website goes live, you will see that the main challenge shifts to attracting and maintaining visitors.
 You can prepare for this task by developing a content marketing strategy, or the nuts and bolts of creating, publishing and promoting content that builds brand loyalty and trust.
 Here are two ways to launch a content marketing plan:

 Make newsletters: Marketing emails, like a newsletter, can generate traffic using relevant and enticing content that makes a reader want to click.
 You can make your own successful email marketing campaign with Wix using fully customizable layouts, marketing automation tools, easy-to-read stats tracking, and more.

 Start a blog: There are many reasons why blogging is well worth your time and effort.
 Besides the fact that you can use it to monetize a website, having a blog can positively impact your site’s traffic.
 By covering a wide array of topics, you can draw in more readers and in turn more users to your product or service.

 Content-wise, having your own blog will let you communicate your message and ideas in a more personal tone, as well as demonstrating your level of professionalism in your field

 08. Maintain your site

-Tip: Need a catchy title for your website's domain?
+Tip: Need a catchy title for your website's domain or subdomain?
 Use a website name generator for inspiration and ideas.